kenlabs/metaverse-school/docs/prequel/9 Megatrends Shaping the Metaverse.md

 TODO: https://medium.com/building-the-metaverse/9-megatrends-shaping-the-metaverse-93b91c159375
 TODO: https://www.youtube.com/watch?v=VG87A54cSAc

+What are the social and technological trends that are affecting what the metaverse is becoming?
+In this video I cover: virtual mainstreaming (digital identity); walled garden ecosystems and the challenges by open standards like OpenXR and WASM; machine intelligence / AI; the rise of cybernetics (VR, AR, brain-computer interfaces, etc.); low code and no code platforms; simulating reality; accelerating distributed networks; blockchain adoption.

+Some of the specific tech and companies covered includes: Unity, Unreal, Facebook, Roblox, GPT-3, AR, VR, neural interfaces, video games, ethereum, smart contracts, 5G, 6G, cloud computing, edge computing.

 ## Virtual Mainstreaming

 People increasingly regard the virtual world to be as real as the physical world.